 Many small- and medium-sized enterprises represent sole proprietorships or very small businesses dependent on a relatively limited number of suppliers or customers and tend to be affected by fluctuations in the Korean and global economy to a greater extent than large corporate borrowers.
 In addition, small- and medium-sized enterprises often maintain less sophisticated financial records than large corporate borrowers.
 Therefore, it is generally more difficult for us to judge the level of risk inherent in lending to these enterprises, as compared to large corporations.
-However, in light of the COVID-19 pandemic, starting from June 2020, the Bank of Korea early implemented Basel III standards relating to lowering the risk weight of loans extended to small- and medium-sized enterprises with no credit rating from 100% to 85% in an effort to boost such lending.
+However, in light of the COVID-19 pandemic, the Bank of Korea early implemented the Basel III final reforms in September 2020, which lowered the average risk weight of loans extended to small- and medium-sized enterprises.